ceph/ceph/doc/cephadm/troubleshooting.rst

 Debugging live processes
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The gdb debugger has the ability to attach to running processes to debug them.
+The gdb debugger can attach to running processes to debug them.
+This can be
-For a containerized process this can be accomplished by using the debug image
+achieved with a containerized process by using the debug image and attaching it
-and attaching it to the same PID namespace as the process to be debugged.
+to the same PID namespace in which the process to be debugged resides.

 This requires running a container command with some custom arguments.
+We can
-We can generate a script that can debug a process in a running container.
+generate a script that can debug a process in a running container.

 .. prompt:: bash #

    cephadm --image ceph:debugging shell --dry-run > /tmp/debug.sh

-This creates a script with the container command cephadm would use to create a
+This creates a script that includes the container command that ``cephadm``
-shell.
-Now, modify the script by removing the ``--init`` argument and replace
+would use to create a shell.
+Modify the script by removing the ``--init``
-that with the argument to join to the namespace used for a running running
+argument and replace it with the argument that joins to the namespace used for
-container.
-For example, let's assume we want to debug the MGR, and have
+a running running container.
+For example, assume we want to debug the Manager
-determnined that the MGR is running in a container named
+and have determnined that the Manager is running in a container named
 ``ceph-bc615290-685b-11ee-84a6-525400220000-mgr-ceph0-sluwsk``.
-The new
+In this case,
-argument
+the argument
 ``--pid=container:ceph-bc615290-685b-11ee-84a6-525400220000-mgr-ceph0-sluwsk``
 should be used.

-Now, we can run our debugging container with ``sh /tmp/debug.sh``.
-Within the shell
+We can run our debugging container with ``sh /tmp/debug.sh``.
+Within the shell,
-we can run commands such as ``ps`` to get the PID of the MGR process.
-In the following
+we can run commands such as ``ps`` to get the PID of the Manager process.
+In
-example this will be ``2``.
-Running gdb, we can now attach to the running process:
+the following example this is ``2``.
+While running gdb, we can attach to the
+running process:

 .. prompt:: bash (gdb)